Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Related Work

+Among the studies in the literature, only Schwab et al. \cite{schwab2021automatic} employed two ordinal regression approaches.
+In their first approach, they applied a CORN-like framework by transforming the output layer into multiple binary subtasks.
+In their second approach, their models output a continuous value between 0 and 3, and classes are assigned according to the thresholds; however, optimum class thresholds are determined using a search on the dataset, which limits the generalizability of the proposed method.
+Furthermore, it is not trivial to derive a confidence value for the assessment due to the numeric value, and the method is not compatible with the CAM visualization techniques as it has a single node at the output layer which is responsible for all classes.

-In this study, we propose a novel loss function.
-The proposed function can be used in conjunction with standard models and does not require any changes in the model architecture.
-It does not require setting any thresholds and is compatible with CAM visualization techniques.
+In this study, we propose a novel non-parametric loss function called CDW-CE.
+CDW-CE can be used in conjunction with any model and does not require any changes in the model architecture or labeling structure.
+Moreover, it does not require setting any thresholds or enforcing a probability distribution and is compatible with CAM visualization techniques.